sdss/sdssdb/docs/sphinx/contributing.rst

             table_name = 'stupendous_table'

 When the connection is created this model will be reflected and autocompleted with all the columns that exist in the table.
 The reflection will include the `foreign keys <peewee:ForeignKeyField>` that have been defined for the table in the database.
 Sometimes this is not desirable and we'd rather create them manually.
 In this case we can add the attribute ``reflection_options = {'skip_foreign_keys': True}`` to ``Meta`` in the ``ReflectBaseModel``.
 You can check the `catalogdb <https://github.com/sdss/sdssdb/blob/master/python/sdssdb/peewee/sdss5db/catalogdb.py>`__ models for an implementation of this type.

+The default Peewee reflection process requires multiple queries against the database for each table.
+This can become quite slow if the schema contains many tables or if the connection has significant overhead, for example when connected over an SSH tunnel.
+In these cases one can set ``Meta`` with ``reflection_options = {'use_peewee_reflection': False}``.
+This will use a reflection system that is designed to minimise the number of queries needed for schema introspection.
+Note that this system is experimental and doesn't reflect foreign keys or constraints.
+If you find problems revert to the default ``use_peewee_reflection=True``.

 SQLAlchemy